Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Experiment

 \subsection{Real-Robot Experiments}

-\paragraph{Environment setup} The application of this algorithm to a real-world robot is of immense interest.
-For this purpose, an experimental setup is established using the UFACTORY xArm 6 and some clay.
+\paragraph{Environment setup} We set up real-world experiments using the UFACTORY xArm 6 and some clay.
 Given the experimental setting and observations, the proposed planning algorithm is used to generate a trajectory in the simulator, and subsequently, the controller is employed to execute this trajectory in the real world.
-Unlike that in simulation, we do not have the ground-truth volumetric particle state in real-world experiments.
-In order to estimate the particle from observations, we setup four cameras from the four orthogonal directions and utilize truncated signed distance function (TSDF) fusion~\cite{zeng20163dmatch} to reconstruct volumetric particles from multi-view depth cameras.
-In Figure~\ref{fig:realrobot}, qualitative real-robot trajectories are provided for making a donut.
-A real-world manipulation demo video is given in the supplementary.
+Unlike in simulation, we do not have the ground-truth volumetric particle state in real-world experiments.
+In order to estimate the particle from observations and ensure the initial states in our simulation to be aligned with the real-world observation for each stage, we set up four cameras from the four orthogonal directions and utilize truncated signed distance function (TSDF) fusion~\cite{zeng20163dmatch} to reconstruct volumetric particles from multi-view depth cameras.
+During each stage, we measure the current particles in real world as the initial state and use LLM-generated subgoals as the target state in the simulator.
+Using our DiffPhysics-P2P method in the simulator, we gradually move from the initial to target state.
+We then transfer these simulated actions directly back to the real world.
+In Figure~\ref{fig:realrobot}, qualitative trajectories are provided for making a donut.